-The Latest: Suspect dead in Indiana police standoff
+The Latest: Indiana man killed in standoff wore body armor

 TERRE HAUTE, Ind. – The Latest on an Indiana police standoff following the shooting of two people (all times local):

-Note: This story has been corrected throughout to show the slain woman was 40, not 29.